Slovakia travel guide

 Illegal drugs and prison sentences

 Penalties for smuggling, possession and use of drugs are severe.

 Taking photographs of any location that could be seen as a military establishment or security related may result in problems with the authorities.

 Same-sex sexual relationships are legal in Slovakia, but same-sex marriages and civil partnerships are not recognised in Slovak law.
 Public displays of affection may be frowned on or receive unwanted attention.

 Swimming and water sports

-You should observe local rules and regulations on publicly accessible lakes, rivers and other water sources.
+Observe local rules and regulations on publicly accessible lakes, rivers and other water sources.
 Jumping into unknown waters can result in serious injury, including paralysis or death.
-Check with local authorities or sporting organisations for further information and advice.

 Skiing and hiking